 Kaupthing Bank Finland was a branch of the Bank.
 The branch offered a wide range of investment banking services to companies, institutions and wealthy private individuals.
 Following the appointment of the Resolution Committee the Finnish FSA took charge of the branch on 9 October 2008.

-Since then, the Resolution Committee has been working closely with the FSA to close down the branch.
-The deposits held by the branch have been repaid to depositors.
-The repayment was funded by a loan from three commercial banks in Finland which was guaranteed in part by the Finnish state.
+In co-operation with the Finnish authorities, the Resolution Committee managed to prevent the entity from going into administration.
+Instead, the entity received loans from three commercial banks in Finland which were guaranteed in part by the Finnish authorities.
+This enabled the entity to repay deposits in the branch.
 The credit portfolio and certain other assets of Kaupthing Bank Finland were pledged against this loan.
 The asset management operation has been sold as well as a part of the loan portfolio.
 The remainder of the loan portfolio has been transferred to the Bank in Iceland.
+Had the entity ended up in administration, the assets of the entity would have been sold in order to pay back depositors and it is unlikely that any assets would have been transferred to the Bank in Iceland.
+Therefore, the Resolution Committee believes that this was the best solution for the Bank.

 The branch was closed down at the end of January.

 Kaupthing EDGE Germany is a branch of the Bank.
 It was established in 2008 and offered competitive solutions for depositors.
-The operation has been seized by the German government, and its assets have been frozen by the German Financial Regulatory Authority, Bafin.
+The operation has been seized by the German government, and its assets have been frozen by the German Financial Regulatory Authority, BaFin.
 The Resolution Committee has been committed to pay back all priority claims as quickly as possible and therefore its put a great importance in settling the claims of the 30.000 depositors in Germany and has put forward several proposals to achieve this.

 As the Bank has now secured sufficient funds it is now possible to pay the large majority of the German deposits back.
-However, 55 m Euro (out of the total of 330m Euro) have been seized by DZ Bank and therefore it is not achievable to pay deposits back in full at this stage.
-The Bank wants to start the payments as quickly as possible and is liaising with Bafin on the right process to achieve this.
+However, EUR 55m (out of the total of EUR 330m) have been seized by DZ Bank and therefore it is not achievable to pay deposits back in full at this stage.
+Considerable effort has gone into resolving any problems which have arisen and have prevented payments from being made.
+In this regard, meetings and conference calls have been held and several memos written.
+The Bank wants to start the payments as quickly as possible and is liaising with BaFin on the right process to achieve this.
 A press release will be made once the plan is ready.